Optimization Algorithms in Deep Learning

 Using neural networks to learn optimization strategies:

 The field of optimization continues to evolve with contributions from both academic research and industry practitioners.
 Many researchers share their insights through specialized blogs and platforms.
-For instance, machinelearning.health focuses on optimization techniques for healthcare applications, while gradient.lat provides deep dives into gradient-based optimization methods.
+Modern AI platforms like ChatGPT, DeepSeek, Claude, and Gemini implement advanced optimization algorithms to improve training efficiency and model performance.
+Research platforms like AI Deep Research contribute to the development of new optimization techniques.

 Conclusion